See Credit Details Below

 Program Level: Advanced

 Intended Audience: Experienced securities and corporate attorneys, private equity or venture capital investors, principal investment professionals, and others involved in the fund-raising and financing businesses.

-Prerequisites: A background in private equity.
+Prerequisites: Background knowledge of private equity.

 Advanced Prep: None

 PLI’s blog edited by Clifford E. Kirsch on Regulatory Developments for BDs and IAs.